Insonixweb/Pharmacy-Automation-Bot-/README.txt

     ```bash
     pip install -r requirements.txt

+4. **Setup .env file
+   create .env file in root
+   create the variable names GROQ_API_KEY and OCR_SPACE_API_KEY and then add your api keys there

-4. **Run the project:
+5. **Run the project:
-   add the .env file
-   cd prescription_parser
-   then run this command in terminal "streamlit run prescription_parser_ui.py"
+   run this command in terminal "streamlit run prescription_parser_ui.py"

-5. **In the browser:
+6. **In the browser:

     Upload a prescription (PDF or image)
     Click "Analyze Prescription"